astral-projects/gomoku-web/code/jvm/docs/README.md

 ### Further Improvements

-- **Improve logging system**: We only implemented the basic logging for the application, but we could improve the logging by adding more information to the logs, such as given each request a unique id, and then log the id in each log message.
 - **Siren media type**: The Siren media type is a hypermedia type that allows the client to navigate through the API and discover the available resources.
   We didn't have the time to implement this media type,